 Photo Flash: WHEN IT HAPPENS TO YOU Opens At The Sheen Center

 When It Happens to You, a new play by New York Times best-selling writer Tawni O'Dell (Back Roads, Angels Burning), is now playing at off-Broadway at The Sheen Center for Thought & Culture (18 Bleecker Street at the corner of Elizabeth Street, NYC) through November 10.
-The official opening is Sunday, October 13 at 7:30PM.
+Presented by Warren & Jale Trepp, The Story Plant and EclayRossie Productions, the world-premiere production is directed and co-conceived by two-time Tony-nominee Lynne Taylor-Corbett.
+In When It Happens to You, O'Dell is joined on stage by actors E. Clayton Cornelious, Connor Lawrence, and Kelly Swint.

 It doesn't fade over time.
 It metastasizes.
 A sexual assault can last a matter of minutes, but the subsequent disintegration can last a lifetime.
 This is true for the victim and the family surrounding her.
 A mother.
 A brother.
 Even a pet.
 Based on her personal experience, Tawni O'Dell's theatrical memoir, When It Happens to You, is about a mother's struggle to help restore a sense of safety and wholeness to her family after her daughter was the victim of a brutal attack.
 It's a journey that continues to this day, nearly five years since she received that middle of the night phone call every parent dreads.